 Plum pudding became more and more popular, and was officially linked to Christmas in the 1830s, in the reign of William IV.
 He was quite fond of it, and even gave a feast for 3,000 people on his birthday in 1830, offering boiled and roasted beef and plum pudding.

 Some historians and food writers declare that plum pudding took its place as dessert for Christmas dinner in the Victorian era, during the time of William IV.
 It's been a staple since.
 One writer sighed over "the glossy, currant-speckled cannon-ball that appears on Victorian-style Christmas cards."

 Only one problem with that: William IV, uncle of Victoria, was the last Georgian king. :)

 |Victorian family enjoying their Christmas dessert, one made possible by the Georgians|

-Now that you're in a proper mood to celebrate the 18th century, I'm giving away three signed copies of my new novel, The Blue.
-It's the story of a Huguenot artist who becomes caught up in a spy mission in a porcelain factory.
+My 18th century-set novel The Blue is the story of a Huguenot artist who becomes caught up in a spy mission in a porcelain factory.